-In New Zealand gas must be sold by energy content and be measured by a gas measurement system (GMS).
+In New Zealand gas must be sold by energy content measured by a gas measurement system (GMS).
 The Gas Act 1992 defines a GMS as:

-… a system for measuring the quantity of any gas or the energy content of any gas, whether by actual measurement or estimation; and includes any equipment that forms part of, or is ancillary to, any such system
+… a system for measuring the quantity of any gas or the energy content of any gas, whether by actual measurement or estimation; and includes any equipment that forms part of, or is ancillary to, any such system.

-This broad description is needed because it applies to the full spectrum of gas measurement from small residential through to major plants such as power stations, petrochemical plants and industrial complexes.
+This broad description is needed because it applies to the full spectrum of arrangements for measuring gas from GMSs at major plants such as power stations, petrochemical plants and industrial complexes to small residential GMSs.

-The GMS at a major plant is in some ways the easiest to understand because all its components are located at one physical metering station.
+The GMS at a major plant is in some ways the easiest to understand because all its component parts are located at one physical metering station.
 In contrast, the on-site elements of a residential GMS comprise just the meter itself (to measure gas volume) and a pressure regulator (to maintain a stable delivery pressure).
 The other elements of a residential GMS are remote from the meter location.
 They include ancillary equipment such as gas chromatographs (instruments that measure the energy quantity of standard volumes of gas) and the hardware and software for calculating the various adjustments necessary to convert the measured volume into an energy quantity.

 Objective of this report